BSI-Bund/secvisogram/docs/user/document/tracking/revision_history/revision/number-usage.en.md

 # Number - Usage

 The version number should be included in each revision history element.
-The value is the version that was published or is derived from that version.
+The value is the version of the document this revision history element corresponds to.

 Must not be `0` or `0.y.z` if the document status (`/document/tracking/status`) is set to `final` or `interim`.